-Death The award will normally vest as soon as practicable following death.
-Injury, ill health, disability, sale of the participant's employing company or business out of the Group or any other The Committee will have sole discretion as to the extent to which the award will vest, taking into account, if the Committee considers it appropriate, time pro-rating and the extent to which the performance condition has been satisfied. reason if the Committee so decides Awards will be subject to any applicable holding period unless the Committee determines otherwise.
+The award will normally vest as soon as practicable following death.
+The Committee will have sole discretion as to the extent to which the award will vest, taking into account, if the Committee considers it appropriate, time pro-rating and the extent to which the performance condition has been satisfied.
+Awards will be subject to any applicable holding period unless the Committee determines otherwise.
 The award will normally vest on the original vesting date, taking into account the extent to which the performance conditions have been met.
 Alternatively, the Committee has the discretion to allow the award to vest at the time of cessation of directorship/employment by the Group, taking into account the extent to which the performance conditions have been met up to that date.
-Unless the Committee determines otherwise, the Committee will reduce the award to reflect the period that has elapsed at the time of cessation.
-Any other reason The award will lapse upon cessation of directorship/employment.
-Cessation of directorship/employment (i.e. in respect of shares held for a com Death The award will vest as soon as practicable following death.
-Lawful dismissal without notice by the Company The award will lapse upon cessation of directorship/employment.
-Any other reason The award will generally be released at the end of the holding period.
+Unless the Committee determines otherwise, the Committee will reduce the award to reflec the period that has elapsed at the time of cessation.
+The award will lapse upon cessation of directorship/employment. t after three years of date of grant npulsory holding period): The award will vest as soon as practicable following death.
+The award will lapse upon cessation of directorship/employment.
+The award will generally be released at the end of the holding period.
 Alternatively, the Committee has the discretion to allow the award to be released in part, or in full, at the time of, or following, cessation of directorship/employment.
-The extent to which awards are released in these circumstances will be determined by the Committee taking into account the performance conditions.
-Annual bonus scheme - cash element paid in respect of the year of departure will be determined by the Committee (in such ders appropriate) taking into account the performance metrics and whether it is appropriate to ved during the year.
-Annual bonus scheme - deferred share element Death, injury, disability, redundancy, retirement, the sale of the participant's employing company or business out of the Group or any other reason if the Committee so decides The award will vest on the normal vesting date unless the Committee determines otherwise.
-Any other reason The award will lapse upon cessation of directorship/employment.
-Any other reason The award will lapse upon cessation of directorship/employment.
+The extent to which awards are released in these circumstances will be determined by the Committee taking into account the performance conditions. paid in respect of the year of departure will be determined by the Committee (in such iders appropriate) taking into account the performance metrics and whether it is appropriate to rved during the year. e element The award will vest on the normal vesting date unless the Committee determines otherwise.